Buying real estate in Tanzania?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-EY Finance Act 2023 Analysis Global audit firm providing clear summaries of enacted tax changes.
-We used this to identify annual property rate amounts like TZS 18,000 and TZS 90,000 per storey.
-We referenced it to estimate recurring property tax costs for typical homes.
+EY Finance Act 2023 Analysis Global audit firm summarizing enacted Tanzanian tax changes.
+We used it to pin down annual property rate amounts like TZS 18,000 and TZS 90,000 per storey.
+We relied on it to estimate recurring annual property tax costs for typical homes in Tanzania.

-ALN Tanzania Recognized African law firm network explaining foreign investor rules.
-We used this to explain derivative rights via TIC and the typical 2-6 month timeline.
-We referenced the $500,000 minimum capital requirement that affects what foreigners can buy individually.
+ALN Tanzania (foreign investment guide) A recognized African law firm network with practical investor guidance.
+We used it to explain Derivative Rights via TIC and the typical 2 to 6 month timeline.
+We relied on it to highlight the USD 500,000 minimum capital requirement for TIC registration.

-CAHF Tanzania Housing Profile Specialist housing market institution providing structured country data.
-We used this to anchor big-picture context on demand pressures and financing environment.
-We cross-checked affordability and mortgage availability information against this source.
+CAHF Tanzania Housing Profile A specialist housing finance institution with structured country data.
+We used it to anchor the big picture on demand pressures and financing conditions.
+We cross-checked affordability and mortgage data against their country profile.